September 26, 2022 | Amanda Khatri

 How does the compliance officer get past these challenges so they are considered a reliable and vital part of the project life-cycle?

 I don’t see this as just a challenge of a fast-paced and constantly changing technology.
 I believe there are many new and old compliance officers who can learn enough about the technology and the agile environment to actively participate.

 However, I do think that compliance officers have to work on their interpersonal relationships with their businesses.
 I believe every compliance officer in these roles need to view themselves as trusted advisors and risk consultants.
 Having confidence in your knowledge and expertise in compliance and the value you bring to the table is a must.
 If you don’t have that, then maybe you are in the wrong role.
 A few behaviors I have observed in the compliance officers who carry out the role well are as follows:

-- Well versed in the regulations that are the most important to the business and the projects they are undertaking.
+- Well-versed in the regulations that are the most important to the business and the projects they are undertaking.
 Note I didn’t say all regulations.
-Being viewed as a walking encyclopaedia of regs doesn’t not ingratiate you to your business partners.
-There is nothing wrong with having to reach out to another SME who is more well versed on a topic.
+Being viewed as a walking encyclopaedia of regs doesn’t ingratiate you to your business partners.
+There is nothing wrong with having to reach out to another SME who is more well-versed on a topic.

 - Spend time learning the broad strokes of agile compliance and the technology being leveraged.